If a couple puts faith in you to take their photos, it’s up to you to capture images that produce a powerful impact.

 They may have an idea for a shot which, if you can make look good, they will be extra enthusiastic about as they will have had some contribution to its making (rather than just being in it, obviously).

 7) Use a variety of equipment

-Not too complex an idea.
-Experiment with lenses, angles, distance and lighting beyond what you instinctively think will work.
+Not too complex of an idea for photographing couples, but experiment with lenses, angles, distance and lighting beyond what you instinctively think will work.
 You might surprise yourself.

 8) Get the right time of day

 Think about the fabled ‘golden time’ around dawn and dusk.